tdwg/ac/doc/structure.md

     resource, and the review text itself in [Reviewer Comments](termlist.md#ac_Reviewer_Comments) are desirable to store as pairs.

+### <a id="Structured_serializations">3.1 Structured serializations</a>

 Many serialization languages provide sufficiently structured forms to deal with repeated terms unambiguously.
-For example, in XML might define a container element and use a nesting structure something like this:
+In XML, we might define a container element and use a nesting structure as in Section 3.2.
+Alternatively, in XML we may reference access points by identifier as in Section 3.3.
+Where such structures are impossible or undesirable, an alternative solution is to permit only one access point per container element, but to repeat the container element for a single media resource, as shown in section 3.4.
+This is similar to one of the options discussed for multilingual metadata (see [Metadata Language](termlist.md#ac_metadataLanguage)).

+### <a id="Nested_XML">3.1.1 Nested XML structure example (non-normative)</a>

     <MEDIA_METADATA_CONTAINER>
       <dcterms:identifier>http//:example.com/pictures/thePicture.jpg</dcterms:identifier>